leobudima/elogii-blog/content/biggest-mistakes-in-delivery-management.md

 * Order size and volume
 * Number of products delivered

-Here’s an example of how to calculate price of delivery according to the average order weight:
+Here’s an example of how to calculate the price of delivery according to the average order weight:

 ![/blog/uploads/tabla.png](https://app.forestry.io/sites/7m15kk5xf-1aqg/body-media//blog/uploads/tabla.png)